 2. Easy do-ahead menu & plenty of wine

 Prepare a menu that won’t make you stressed out and exhausted before the first guest even arrives.
-Your own tried and true recipes are usually a good bet, as well as casseroles like baked spaghetti, this Mexican casserole, or hot chicken salad.
-Slow cooker entrees like white chili or anything that can be pre-prepped and placed in the oven before guests arrive is convenient too.
+Your own tried and true recipes are usually a good bet, as well as casseroles like baked spaghetti, this Mexican pasta bake, or hot chicken salad.
+Slow cooker entrees like white chili with chicken & sausage, or anything that can be pre-prepped and placed in the oven before guests arrive is convenient too.

 Never underestimate the beauty of a salad either.
 It’s a perfect meal companion and you can just open a bag and put it on a plate!
 Don’t forget the wine!
 I know there are serving estimates out there but I like to play it safe and have more than enough.
 Brush up on these 5 basic tips for serving wine for entertaining.